jyllandteodosio/task-manager-node/README.md

-# Sample Node.js application
+# Task Management App (API)

-This repository is a sample Node.js application for Docker's documentation.
+A real-time collaborative task management app.
+This is build using Node, Express, and Socket.